Subject | Humanities & Social Sciences

 2017 Adjunct Lecturer at the Graduate School of Science and Technology, Keio University (until 2022)

-2018 Guest Professor at the Graduate School of Business and Commerce, Keio University (to present)
+2018 Guest Professor at the Graduate School of Business and Commerce, Keio University (until 2023)

 2018 Guest Professor at the Faculty of Economics, Keio University (until 2020)

-2019 Adjunct Lecturer at the Department of Policy Studies, Tsuda University (to present)
+2019 Adjunct Lecturer at the Department of Policy Studies, Tsuda University (until 2024)

 2019 Adjunct Lecturer at the School of Education, Waseda University (until 2022)